CDC suggests early childhood trauma can shorten life expectancy

 The CDC and medical professionals believe that multi-level prevention efforts and programs can help trauma victims develop resiliency to overcome potentially unhealthy behavior.
 Dr. Anne Schuchat, the CDC’s principal deputy director, believes that preventing ACEs can help children and adults thrive but also “that positive childhood experiences and relationships are known to buffer against the stress of trauma and strengthen resilience.
 Having a stable, reliable person in your life can help you at the individual level with resilience.”
 By having someone to talk to, a victim can release negative emotions and prevent a downward spiral.
 The CDC estimated that approximately 1.9 million cases of coronary artery disease, 2.5 million cases of obesity, 2.1 million cases of depression, and 1.5 million students dropping out of school were preventable.

 All sources of trauma are damaging, especially sexual abuse.
 Anyone can be a victim of sexual abuse, and unfortunately, children are often victims of such a crime.
 The traumatic memories last a lifetime, and being able to deal with these experiences in a positive and empowering manner, can help prevent negative issues later in life.
-A recent California state law, Assembly Bill 218, allows all victims a window to sue, regardless of age.
 By seeking justice, legal action can help bring closure, allowing a victim to heal and move on with life.
 The attorneys at Corsiglia, McMahon & Allard are experienced with handling sexual abuse cases.
 We know the healing process is long and hard, but we are here to help.
 If you, or a loved one, have been a victim of sexual abuse, call (408) 289-1417 for a free and confidential consultation.